marcelmaatkamp/docker-applications/rabbitmq/rabbitmq_all_plugins_enabled/rabbitmq/README.md

 # RabbitMQ with all plugins enabled

-Latest rabbitmq with the following enabled plugins:
+Latest rabbitmq with the following plugins enabled:
   *  rabbitmq_federation
   *  rabbitmq_federation_management
   *  rabbitmq_shovel